OurMachinery/themachinery-books/the_machinery_book/src/getting_started/introduction_to_c.md

 ### Child Allocators

-In case you check our projects you will find that we are making extensivly use of child allocators.
-This allowes us to log the use of their memory in our [Memory Usage Tab]({{the_machinery_book}}/qa_pipeline/memory.html).
+In case you check our projects you will find that we are making extensive use of child allocators.
+This allows us to log the use of their memory in our [Memory Usage Tab]({{the_machinery_book}}/qa_pipeline/memory.html).

 In case you check our [`Write a custom Tab` example]({{the_machinery_book}}extending_the_machinery/write-a-tab.html) you will find in its create function this code: